Read more about

 Top Export Partners Of Canada

 The United States is the largest consumer of Canada’s exports at 75.2% followed by China at 4.10% and the UK at 3.17%.
-Canada’s trade with the US is facilitated by the North American Free Trade Agreement which also includes Mexico, a country which imports 1.51% of Canada’s exports.
+Canada’s trade with the US is facilitated by the North American Free Trade Agreement (NAFTA) which also includes Mexico, a country which imports 1.51% of Canada’s exports.
 Other consumers of Canada’s exports include Japan, India, South Korea, Hong Kong, Netherlands, Germany, France, and Belgium.

 The Top 20 Export Products Of Canada